The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

 which leads us to the gauge-invariant equation

 with the definition

-For the reason that $\phi_{A}{}^{B}$ bears a tensor character in both formalisms, one can say that the $\varepsilon$-formalism version of $\Delta^{AC}\phi_{A}{}^{B}$ is formally the same as Eqs.
-(3.67).
-Then, the corresponding wave equation is an invariant tensor statement of the same form as Eq.
-(3.70a).
-The $\varepsilon$-formalism wave equation for $\phi_{AB}$ may of course be readily written down as
+Since $\phi _{A}{}^{B}$ bears a tensor character in both formalisms, the $ \varepsilon $-formalism expansion for $\Delta ^{AC}\phi _{A}{}^{B}$ is formally the same as (4.67), whence the corresponding wave equation is an invariant tensor statement of the same form as (4.70a).
+The $\varepsilon $ -formalism wave equation for $\phi _{AB}$ may of course be readily written as

-These results agree with the fact that the wave function $\phi_{AB}$ for the $\varepsilon$-formalism is a two-index covariant spin-tensor density of weight $-1$.
-Consequently, one may implement the purely gravitational pattern of Eqs.
-(3.67) upon expanding $\Delta^{AB}\phi_{AC}{}$.
-The $\gamma$-formalism version of Eq.
-(3.71) emerges from working out the configuration
+This result agrees with the fact that the wave function $\phi _{AB}$ for the $\varepsilon $-formalism is a two-index spin-tensor density of weight $-1$.
+Consequently, one might still implement the purely gravitational pattern of (4.67) upon expanding $\Delta ^{AB}\phi _{AC}{}$.
+The $\gamma $-formalism version of Eq.
+(4.71) emerges from working out the configuration

 with the pertinent equation amounting, in effect, to the spin-tensor statement